 But that’s not all you’ll find.
 There’s a wealth of natural beauty including the Southern Appalachian mountain range, numerous valleys and vistas, and lush forests.
 That’s not to mention the 150 hiking trails with 800 miles of walkable land.
 This might just be the perfect American park.

-Address: 107 Park Headquarters Rd, Great Smoky Mountains National Park, TN 37738
+Address: Great Smoky Mountains National Park, NC

 There’s no denying the impact the USS North Carolina Battleship had on World War II.
 This esteemed vessel has a laundry list of accolades.
 It traveled over 300,000 miles, carried out nine shore bombardments, demolished 24 aircrafts, and even sunk a troopship.